Frequently Asked Questions

 Maverick Camper Bluecards

 Maverick Scouts who attend without their troops are under the leadership of the Provisional Scoutmaster for the week.
-They will handle all Blue Card issues and merit badge schedules.
 All decisions made by the Provisional Scoutmaster for the Scout during the week are final.
+Maverick digital blue cards will also be available through Blackpug/247Scouting.

 Troop Management